kaidawe/documentation/API/model-function/request-file-data/put.md

 ## Sandbox Endpoints

-This is an example of how to use our Sandbox API endpoint to test a PUT request and recieve a dummy response for testing.
-This request will return data formated as mentioned above.
+This is an example of how to use our Sandbox API endpoint to test a PUT request and receive a dummy response for testing.
+This request will return data formatted as mentioned above.

 > ### Example request
 >